Vatsal0315/Breakout-Game/README.md

-# Breakout Game in Python with Pygame
+# Breakout Arcade Game in Python with Pygame

 ## Features: